FreeRTOS/FreeRTOS-LTS/README.md

 ## Upgrading to FreeRTOS 202406-LTS from a previous version of FreeRTOS LTS

-FreeRTOS 202406 LTS libraries are backward compatible with 202210.xx LTS, except AWS IoT OTA libraries.
+FreeRTOS 202406 LTS libraries are backward compatible with 202210.xx LTS, except AWS IoT OTA library.
 For AWS IoT OTA, refer to [Modular Over the Air Updates](https://freertos.org/freertos-core/over-the-air-updates/index.html).

 ## FreeRTOS LTS Versioning and Patches